Log onto wardlowauc.com to bid on the

 In my very biased opinion, I believe these were the 2 most successful nightclubs in the history of our city.
 It wasn’t because of me; it was because of the people who worked for me.
 The clubs were certainly two of the most enduring.
 I do know that they were deeply enjoyed and loved by many - especially me.
 I always thought of the clubs and staff members as family members.
 For me personally, this will be bittersweet.
 I have truly loved being in the bar business.
 I am so grateful for so many things; the people I’ve met, the tremendous staff members I’ve worked with, the experiences I’ve enjoyed, the life and business lessons I’ve learned, the bands I’ve booked and the friends I’ve made; but most of all I am SO grateful and humbled by the loyalty and support of our community over the years.
 I wish I could stay forever, however after 40 years in the bar business and having just turned 60 years old - with some increasing health related issues - this was just something whose time had finally come.
 A natural evolution of things, if you will… “It’s finally just time for me to hang up my spurs and turn the page.”
 I have no plans to continue on in the bar / restaurant business in any capacity.

 Finally, I thank God for allowing me to end this incredible 40 year journey on my own terms.

-We intend to settle with our creditors and this will be a successful discontinuance.
 This will be my only statement.
 Please, no media interview requests.